Amber (Autechre album)

-Amber is the second studio album by English electronic music duo Autechre, released on 7 November 1994 by Warp.
-It was the first Autechre album to be composed entirely of new material, as their debut album Incunabula (1993) was a compilation of older tracks.
+Amber is the second studio album by the British electronic music duo Autechre, released on 7 November 1994 by Warp.
+It was the first Autechre album to be composed entirely of new material, as their debut album Incunabula was a compilation of older tracks.
+It entered the CIN's Dance Albums Chart at no. 7.

 Production and style

 Unlike Incunabula, which was part of Warp's Artificial Intelligence series of albums and predominantly a compilation of older material, Amber was described by Autechre member Rob Brown as "genuinely the first album we put out on Warp".
 Designed by Ian Anderson of The Designers Republic, the cover art is a detail of a panoramic photograph of sandstone cliffs in Cappadocia, Turkey, taken by landscape photographer Nick Meers.

 Select described the album as a "'90s update of electro's cut-'n'-paste rhythmics into the realms of the odd," and stated that Amber "made music by μ-Ziq or Aphex Twin seem almost conventional."
 CMJ described the sound of Amber as "entirely electronic and entirely instrumental" outside a few vocal samples.

 In a 2013 retrospective feature, Fact described Amber as containing "some of Autechre's most ambient moments," and compared several songs ("Nine" and "Yulquen") to the works of Brian Eno, saying that their "beatless, but powerful low-end means that they’re contemplative rather than ethereal".
 Fact also described songs such as "Montreal" and "Piezo" as uniquely-styled pieces with "deep veins of techno and acid house".